 Sales were pretty good.
 I just remember that the album was so unusual that no-one knew what to do with it.
-It’s difficult for an artist or producer to break out from the mould, so by working on that album, it helped stand out from my contemporaries because we were all used to hearing clean recordings.
+It’s difficult for an artist or producer to break away from the mold, so by working on that album, it helped stand out from my contemporaries because we were all used to hearing clean recordings.
 Sometimes the focus of a producer was solely to record things well.
 But I’d been influenced by the likes of Mitchell Froom, who were unusual in their methods and results, and my approach was to be heavy-handed with production.
-So the record ended up being something of a production showpiece and industry took notice.
+So the record ended up being something of a production showpiece and the industry took notice.

-It would seem that Plumb’s subsequent albums moved away from the melancholic, broody grunge-tinged sound of the first album to a more personable form of alt rock.
+It would seem that Plumb’s subsequent albums moved away from the melancholic, broody grunge-tinged sound of the first album to a more personable form of alt-rock.
 Why was that?

 Things were changing all around at that point.
 By the time we got to “candycoatedwaterdrops“.
 The grunge movement was already becoming stale and we didn’t see it becoming anything more than what it had become.
 So we as artists wanted to move in a different direction.
-To just make another version for 1st album wasn’t motivating.
+To just make another version for first album wasn’t motivating.